 While searching through University Library's databases, keep an eye out for this button to keep your search going after you think you've reached a dead end.

 Some questions, such as "Where did you learn about this item?" or "Reasons for your request" are used for statistics, and are purely optional.

 Requested journal articles are scanned by another library and posted to your ILL account.
 You will receive an e-mail notifying you when this happens.
-Access received ILL articles here in your account:
+You may review your ILL requests from your ILL account:

 Be sure to print and/or save any ILL articles.
 For copyright reasons, links to ILL articles only last 30 days.